 Punjabi singer-actor Diljit Dosanj (Sartaj Singh) holds this film, which isn’t really a surprise.
 I have seen him in some ridiculous Punjabi films, most of which sell only on his name.
 He so didn’t belong there.
 Udta Punjab finally gave him a script worthy of his talent.

 Together with the terrific Alia Bhatt, he take the film to another level.
 Who can tell she’s the same, dolled-up ‘student of the year?’

 I’m excited to see the younger crop of actors not restricting itself to genres.
 Her Bihari accent takes a bit of getting used to but few minutes into the film, this 23-year-old is on fire.

-Recommended: Where To Watch Latest Movies Online: 12 Best Sites
+Recommended: 21 Best Sites To Watch Latest Movies Online

 Watch out for her in the second half (which pieces together puzzles strewn over from the first half and is relatively fast paced) where she breaks into a monologue, spewing pent up frustration, as Shahid Kapoor lies there dazed, stunned, enamoured.
 Her scenes are also some of the most disturbing in the film.

 Shahid’s part is the toughest of the four and he gives it his all, although that doesn’t come off completely organic.
 He appears to be ‘playing’ the part.
 The rockstar attitude doesn’t come naturally to him.
 Which is what makes it all the more harder.
 Nevertheless, he pulls out all stops.